Qiaoyut/Acknowledgement_anlaysis/README.md

 Our dataset will be publicly avialable after acceptation.

 # Quick Start
-Preprocessing the munually labeled datasets from Five Universities:
+Preprocessing the munually labeled datasets from five Universities:
 ```
 python ack_preprocess.py
 ```